 Behind the main cathedral, you’ll most likely spot a market selling a smattering of local dishes you should try before leaving.
-There’s a make-shift food court selling eggs, rice, and beans plus other staples like fried cheese, stuffed plantains, thick tortillas and a rainbow of fresh-pressed juices.
+There’s a make-shift food court selling eggs, rice, and beans plus other staples like fried cheese, stuffed plantains, thick tortillas, and a rainbow of fresh-pressed juices.
 You can easily fill up for breakfast, lunch, or dinner on just a couple of dollars here.

 Smoothies + Juices

 You will find fresh juices and smoothies all over Nicaragua, so finding a good smoothie joint in Leon won't be hard.
-However, we're big fans of this cute smoothie bar where you can get fruits like banana, mangoes and strawberries blended with yogurt for less than $1.50.
+However, we're big fans of this cute smoothie bar where you can get fruits like bananas, mangoes and strawberries blended with yogurt for less than $1.50.

 Places To Stay

 ILP groups have loved hanging out in the La Tortuga Booluda hostel.
 It's a clean spot that's close to the downtown, meaning you can walk to all the must-hit spots, like the cathedral.
-We also love that this hostel has a cool hang out spot, and free breakfast, plus offer a volcano boarding tour for about $30 (instead of $50, like other vendors).
+We also love that this hostel has a cool hang out spot, and free breakfast, plus offers a volcano boarding tour for about $30 (instead of $50, like other vendors).
 Book your room on Hostelworld.

 Outside Of Leon (For Your Beach Days)

 So maybe this counts more as a day trip or add-on to Leon, but there is the coolest hostel found on a strip of beach outside of Leon.
 You absolutely have to come check this out, it's basically paradise.
 This place has yoga classes on the beach, its own turtle sanctuary, surfboard rentals, horseback riding, and more.
 Come check out Surfing Turtle Lodge and think about adding a few more days to Leon adventure to experience this spot.

 Another one to check out is Somar Surf Camp and Beach — it's another favorite from past volunteer groups.